AFM-SPM/TopoStats/docs/installation.md

 pip install .
 ```

-If you wish to make changes to the code and test then make `git branch`, make your changes and install in editable mode,
+If you wish to make changes to the code and test then make a `git branch`, make your changes and install in editable mode,
 i.e. `pip install -e .`.

 If you wish to develop features or address an existing [issue](https://github.com/AFM-SPM/TopoStats/issues) please refer